-We had been married only 7 short months, but I’ll never forget his quizzical, confused facial expression when he asked me, “Have I done something wrong?”
+We had been married only 7 short months, but I’ll never forget the quizzical, confused facial expression when he asked me, “Have I done something wrong?”

-Oh, I had seen some pheasants and a few rabbits who had been shot by my father and my brother, but I never actually paid attention to what they did to those Noble Deer slain by family members.
+Oh, I had seen a few pheasants and a rabbit who had been shot by my father or my brother, but I never actually paid attention to what they did to those noble creatures slain by family members.

-I told Mike I wanted the antlers, NEEDED to have the antlers.
-Needed something of the poor, innocent creature that gave his life so men could have deer jerky and sausages.
+I told Mike I wanted the antlers, I NEEDED to have the antlers… Needed something of the poor, innocent creature that gave his life so men could have venison jerky and sausages.
 My husband just laughed.
 I wondered what kind of person I had married.

-I have kept those precious antlers in honor of that first buck, for whom I sobbed so pitifully!
+I have kept those very same antlers in honor of that first buck, for whom I wept so pitifully as a young bride!

-But those men were kind of sweet, and patient with me.
-Over time, my husband’s hunting buddies would offer me a taste of their home-made deer sausage, duck dressing, and bear jerky.
+But those men were kind of sweet, and they were patient with me.
+Over time, my husband’s hunting buddies would offer me a taste of their home-made deer sausage, duck dressing, or bear jerky.
 At first I refused, but not to be rejected, I decided to give it a whirl and try a bite.
 Before I knew it, I was trading recipes for Deer Chili, Duck Gumbo, and Pheasant Stew.
 My conversation changed from “How is your wife? ” to “Is that white pepper I taste in your gumbo?”
 I realized that I had completely converted to “savage” when I eagerly volunteered to make Rabbit Stew for my son’s 2nd grade class when they were studying the frontier life in History class.